Getting Started with CARTO Builder

 - Locate external geospatial and mappable resources that can be imported to CARTO.
 If you are syncing your dataset to an external resource, you can easily sync real-time data during the import process.

 Once data is imported, each dataset icon displays the geometry behind the data as either a point, line, or polygon, and indicates whether or not the dataset is synced to an external resource.

 - You can manage your data from the dataset name menu option, add rows and columns, change the data type for columns, view table metadata in the SQL view, or export the dataset.

 the_geomcolumn.
 This column displays the latitude and longitude in a single projection, using the WGS84 cartographic method.
-See Changing Map Projections for information about storing geospatial data with other projections.
+See this section for information about storing geospatial data with other projections.